Juilliard Quintet featuring Ron Blake, Carl Allen,

 recording for Verve Records in 1998.

-Grammy nominations beginning in 1992 with “People Time”
+earned him nine Grammy nominations beginning in 1992 with “People

-recently for “Freefall” in 2002.
-Other Grammy nominations
+and most recently for “Freefall” in 2002.
+Other Grammy

-(a duet recording with Charlie Haden) and “Wanton Spirit”
+the City” (a duet recording with Charlie Haden) and “Wanton

-a trio recording with Roy Haynes and Haden.
-It is important to note
+Spirit” a trio recording with Roy Haynes and Haden.
+It is

-that these three recordings each received double-Grammy nominations
+important to note that these three recordings each received double-Grammy

-and won a MAC Lifetime Achievement Award.
-He is a six-time recipient
+Hall of Fame and won a MAC Lifetime Achievement Award.
+He is a six-time

-of Best Pianist by the Jazz Journalists Association and was as a
+recipient of Best Pianist by the Jazz Journalists Association and

-finalist in the prestigious 2001 Jazz Par International Jazz Award.
+was as a finalist in the prestigious 2001 Jazz Par International

-Whether Kenny Barron is playing solo, trio or quintet, he is recognised
+Jazz Award.
+Whether Kenny Barron is playing solo, trio or quintet,

 Ben Wolfe biography